-The Climate Bonds Standard & Certification Scheme is made up of the overarching Climate Bonds Standard Version 3.0 (this document), the Climate Bonds Taxonomy, sector eligibility criteria, guidance material and certification documents.
+The Climate Bonds Standard & Certification Scheme comprises of the overarching Climate Bonds Standard Version 3.0 (this document), the Climate Bonds Taxonomy, Sector Eligibility Criteria, guidance material and certification documents.

 The Climate Bonds Taxonomy is the high-level roadmap for the relevant sectors.
-It forms the basis of the Climate Bonds green bond database methodology, used by Climate Bonds to assess the climate alignment of all green bonds (certified or uncertified) for inclusion in a database, which is then used by index providers and other market players.
+It forms the basis of the Climate Bonds green bond database methodology, used by Climate Bonds to assess the climate alignment of all green bonds (certified or uncertified) for inclusion in the database, which is then used by index providers, analysts and other market players.